Auto Multicam Editing in Premiere Pro: Switch Cameras & Speakers with AI

 Traditionally, setting up a multicam sequence in Premiere Pro involves several manual steps: first, syncing clips using audio or timecode, then nesting them into a multicam source sequence.
 From there, editors must toggle the multicam view and manually switch angles in real time as the sequence plays.
 While this method gives precise control, it’s also repetitive and prone to error, especially when working with long interviews, events, or podcasts.
 Every camera switch must be timed perfectly, and fixing a mistake often means rewatching large chunks of footage.
 For editors dealing with multiple angles and hours of content, it’s a tedious process that slows down the entire workflow.

-How To Streamline Multicam Editing In Premiere Pro Using Cutback
+How To Streamline Multicam Editing In Premiere Pro Using Premiere Assistant

 Step 1: Set Up Your Premiere Pro Timeline